 British biscuits have lettering.
 But not all of them.
 Because this can’t be a study of all things biscuits, our first step is to determine the universe of biscuits that will be part of the study.
 Many biscuits don’t have any decoration or lettering at all: ginger nuts, oats, chocolate covered, wafers, fruity biscuits, etc. This shortens the list of candidates to basically five categories: plain dunkers, shortcakes, digestives, sandwiched biscuits, and the jam.

 Using the book Nice Cup of Tea and a Sit Down as a reference for the framework, we find that thirteen biscuits out of a total of 34 biscuits included in the book feature lettering.
-The number is not breathtaking, and after filtering out all the aforementioned kinds (ginger nuts, oats, etc), the result is thirteen out of sixteen qualifying biscuits show lettering.
+The number is not breathtaking, and after filtering out all the kinds mentioned above (ginger nuts, oats, etc), the result is thirteen out of sixteen qualifying biscuits show lettering.
 Thus it’s probably safe to say that if there is an opportunity to mark a biscuit with a name or a pattern manufacturers will take it.
 However, I wanted to widen the biscuit universe and also analyse biscuits not featured in the book.

 What makes this study complicated is the lack of original material.
 We could compare the biscuits in a timeline but are the current designs the same as the initial ones?
-Hence it is hard to determine wether sans-serif letters were being used more often in the early years of biscuit mass production (the Bourbon biscuit, for instance, was created in 1910), or if the more informal hand-written form of the Digestive (early-mid 19th century) was the prevalent style of the time?
+Hence it is hard to determine whether sans-serif letters were being used more often in the early years of biscuit mass production (the Bourbon biscuit, for instance, was created in 1910), or if the more informal hand-written form of the Digestive (early-mid 19th century) was the prevalent style of the time?
 We can only assess what we see today, probably a mix of legacy and production-driven design.

 Referencing the common letterform classifications (Sans, Serif, etc) we find that the vast majority of the biscuit lettering is basically a skeleton sans.
 This is very likely due to the process of making the biscuit, in which serifs and details may get lost.
 There are two exceptions though: the Thin Arrowroot (which I have never tried) and the (wonderfully designed but a bit boring) Art-Deco-ish Morning Coffee.
 Our biscuit taxonomy shows them arranged from the bold Lincoln and Custard Cream to the thinnest of the thins, the coco-ish Nice biscuit that stands out for its spindly almost-Roman-proportions lettering.
 Should maybe biscuit lettering have its own branch in the Vox and British Standard type classifications?
 I foresee a large debate over some even larger Belgium beers.